tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 This table is derived from data files and logic of the [compensation calculator](https://gitlab.com/gitlab-com/people-group/peopleops-eng/compensation-calculator), specifically the location_factors.yml and the geo_zones.yml

 The grain of the table is the `dim_locality_id` and the `valid_from` date filed.

 {% enddocs %}

-{% docs dim_usage_ping_metric %}

-This model maps directly to the [Gitlab Metrics Dictionary](https://metrics.gitlab.com/).
-In addition to all metrics currently in the Service Ping, it also contains metrics that have been removed.

-{% enddocs %}